-Financial assets of the Group include cash and cash equivalents, time deposits, investments, accounts receivable, advances and other receivables.
-Financial liabilities of the Group include short-term and long-term debts and payable, accounts payable, accrued expenses and other payables.
+Financial assets of the Group include cash and cash equivalents, bank deposits, investments, accounts receivable, prepayments and other receivables.
+Financial liabilities of the Group include short-term and long-term debt and payable, accounts payable, accrued expenses and other payables.
 The Group does not hold nor issue financial instruments for trading purposes.

-(a) Fair Value
+(a) Fair Value Measurements

-The amendments to IFRS 7, Financial Instruments: Disclosures, require disclosures relating to fair value measurements of financial instruments across three levels of a "fair value hierarchy".
-The fair value of each financial instrument is categorized in its entirety based on the lowest level of input that is significant to that fair value measurement.
+Based on IFRS 13, "Fair Value Measurement", the fair value of each financial instrument is categorized in its entirety based on the lowest level of input that is significant to that fair value measurement.
 The levels are defined as follows:

-- Level 1 (highest level): fair values measured using quoted prices (unadjusted) in active markets for identical financial instruments - Level 2: fair values measured using quoted prices in active markets for similar financial instruments, or using valuation techniques in which all significant inputs are directly or indirectly based on observable market data - Level 3 (lowest level): fair values measured using valuation techniques in which any significant input is not based on observable market data
+- Level 1: fair values measured using quoted prices (unadjusted) in active markets for identical financial instruments - Level 2: fair values measured using quoted prices in active markets for similar financial instruments, or using valuation techniques in which all significant inputs are directly or indirectly based on observable market data - Level 3: fair values measured using valuation techniques in which any significant input is not based on observable market data